CodingComets/flexboxArrangements/README.md

 # flexboxArrangements
-Repo holding various flexbox arrangements for practice
+This repository holds the landing page project from the Odin project Aditionally, it also hold various css flexbox patterns for practice.